-0257 W 3:30-5:00pm ONLINE Keane, M 7/3-7/17 Note: Online course.
-All instruction will be provided via the internet through the college learning management system CANVAS and Zoom software.
-Meets online weekly on Wednesdays 3:30pm-5:00pm for live lecture.
+0257 W 3:30-5:00pm CC2-214 Keane, M 7/09-7/23 Note: Partially online course.
+Students will meet in person during the time block listed.
+All other instruction will be delivered online.
+Participation is via the internet through the college learning management system CANVAS and Zoom software.
 Access to a computer with audio and video capability is required.
+Go to www.losmedanos.edu/onlineclasses for course access information.

-SIGN-072 Deaf Culture - 3 Units
+SIGN-072 Deaf Culture - 3 units

-PREREQUISITE: SIGN-066, SIGN-051 or equivalent LMC Degree: DA
+Prerequisites: SIGN-051 LMC Degree: DA